angus-mackenzie/ASD-Notes/ASD07.md

     * Enterprise architecture emphasizes principles
 # UML Views
 ## Why so Many Views and Diagrams
-* Because so many different stakeholders are interested in the overall design == architecture.
+* Because so many different stakeholders are interested in the overall design == architecture
 * Viewpoints of the different stakeholders may lead to different views of the same system
     * These views have to be communicated and represented and then integrated
     * Together they form the complete architectural description of the software